-All aspects of research conducted in the Department of Pediatrics are overseen by the Lifespan Office of Research Administration (ORA) and the Lifespan Research Protection Office (RPO).
-Lifespan's and the department's research policies and processes are described in this guide.
+All aspects of research conducted in the Department of Pediatrics are overseen by the

+Lifespan Office of Research (LOR) and the Lifespan Research Protection Office (RPO).
+Lifespan and the Department's research policies and processes are described in this guide.